OpenDataology/website/content/en/docs/external-add-ons/kserve/webapp.md

 +++

-The Models web app is responsible for allowing the user to manipulate the Model Servers in their Kubeflow cluster.
+The Models web app is responsible for allowing the user to manipulate the Model Servers in their OpenDataology cluster.
 To achieve this it provides a user friendly way to handle the lifecycle of `InferenceService` CRs.

 The web app currently works with `v1beta1` versions of `InferenceService` objects.